 - National Carnivore Day.
-So much attention is given to Vegans and Vegetarians, so I thought it might be nice to celebrate those who still like to consume their protein in the old fashioned way.
+So much attention is given to vegans and vegetarians, so I thought it might be nice to celebrate those who still like to consume their protein in an old-fashioned way.

 - National Winking Day.
 Because winking makes everyone want to smile.
 Or giggle.
 Or be mischievous...